rocket-ua/FlashLib/README.md

 ___
 ## Additional features
 FlashLib can create instances of custom classes when building item from library.
 In JS project you need to make class and register via ***FlashLib.registerClass***.
-In Animate CC you need to make MovieClip with structure what you need, and set linkage to 'CheckBox' (name what you use in ***FlashLib.registerClass***)
+In Animate CC you need to make MovieClip with structure what you need, and set linkage to 'CheckBox' (name what you use in ***FlashLib.registerClass***).
 ```javascript
 import FlashLib from 'flashlib';
 export default class CheckBox extends FlashLib.MovieClip {